The Mad Box promises to be the most powerful game console ever

-Slightly Mad Studios' founder and CEO Ian Bell has been talking up the next generation console on social media for the past week, promising to create the "most powerful console ever built."
-Bell is shooting for a console that outputs games in 4K and can play virtual reality games at 120fps (90fps per eye) and supports most major VR headsets.
+Slightly Mad Studios founder and CEO Ian Bell has been talking up the next-generation console on social media for the past week, promising to create the "most powerful console ever built."
+Bell is shooting for a console that outputs games in 4K and can play virtual reality games at 120 frames per second (90fps per eye) and supports most major VR headsets.

-On Friday, Bell took the hype a step further by revealing the purported console's design for the first time -- a gaming-PC like tower with aggressive lighting and a case bent into an iconic "M" shape.
+On Friday, Bell took the hype a step further by revealing the purported console's design for the first time -- a gaming-PC-ike tower with aggressive lighting and a case bent into an iconic M shape.

 Yes, that's a very loud design -- one Bell himself says will probably be toned down before release.
 It's also supposed to be a lot smaller than it looks.
 Bell says it will even have a switch to deploy a handle, designed to make it easy to carry.